gittebe/project-pizza/instructions.md

 ### Step 5 - Order confirmation

 The final iteration involves confirming the user's order based on their previous choices.
-The program should evaluate the user's confirmation and if the user confirms, a thank you message should be displayed using the alert() method, indicating that their meal will be prepared.
+The program should evaluate the user's confirmation, and if the user confirms, a thank you message should be displayed using the alert() method, indicating that their meal will be prepared.
 If the user declines, a polite farewell message should be displayed using the alert() method, encouraging them to return for future orders.

 ## Stretch Goals